[Skip to content] [Skip to main navigation] [Skip to secondary content] [Skip to quick links] [Go to accessibility information]

 28/12/1906

-Requests de László's permission for her uncle, Antal Illés, to finish a copy of de László's portrait of Empress Elisabeth of Austria [7857], which her late husband, Sándor Bihari, was commissioned to paint by the city of Nagyvarad
+Requests de László’s permission for her uncle, Antal Illés, to complete a copy of de László’s portrait of Empress Elisabeth of Austria [7857], originally commissioned by the city of Nagyvárad from her late husband, Sándor Bihari.

 • Letters F 1889-1916 Private, 005-0010